KazaKago/StoreFlowable.kt/README.md

 ### 3. Create Repository class

-After that, create the Repository class as usual.
+After that, you can get the `StoreFlowable` class from the `StoreFlowableResponder.createStoreFlowable()` method, and use it to build the Repository class.
 Be sure to go through the created `StoreFlowable` class when getting / updating data.

 ```kotlin
 class UserRepository {